Potassium chloride: Redox and the conversion to potassium metal

 This method is the main method for producing metallic potassium.
 Electrolysis (used for sodium) fails because of the high solubility of potassium in molten KCl.

+Other potassium chloride stoichiometries

+Potassium chlorides with formulas other than KCl have been predicted to become stable under pressures of 20 GPa or more.
+Among these, two phases of KCl3 were synthesized and characterized.
+At 20-40 GPa, a trigonal structure containing K+ and Cl3− is obtained; above 40 GPa this gives way to a phase isostructural with the intermetallic compound Cr3Si.

 Physical properties

-Under ambient conditions the crystal structure of potassium chloride is like that of NaCl.
+Under ambient conditions, the crystal structure of potassium chloride is like that of NaCl.
 It adopts a face-centered cubic structure known as the B1 phase with a lattice constant of roughly 6.3 Å. Crystals cleave easily in three directions.
 Other polymorphic and hydrated phases are adopted at high pressures.